redhat-developer/kestrel-linux-transport/README.md

 The Transport has these options:

-- **SetThreadAffinity**: This option binds the Transport Threads to specific cpus.
-This is improves data caching.
-This is even more important for NUMA systems.
-This option defaults to false.

-- **CpuSet**: Specifies the logical processors on which to bind the TransportThreads.
-This option implies `SetThreadAffinity`.

-- **ReceiveOnIncomingCPU**: This uses the [`SO_INCOMING_CPU`](https://www.spinics.net/lists/netdev/msg347106.html) socket option.
-This makes the kernel cpu that handles the socket match with the application cpu that will handle the receive.
-This requires the NIC is configured to receive on multiple cpus using RSS.
-This option implies `SetThreadAffinity`.

 - **DeferAccept**: This uses the `TCP_DEFER_ACCEPT` socket option.
 Instead of being notified of a new connection when the TCP connection is set up, the application is notified when the connection was setup and data has arrived.
 This options defaults to true.